hafizh-vt/integration-diff.rb/Readme.md

 ### Configuration

 Include `integration-diff-rails` in your rspec `spec_helper` and configure 5 variables which will be used while taking screenshots.
-Make sure that `mock_service` is set to to proper value, as its very important.
+Make sure that `enable_service` is set to to proper value, as its very important.

 **NOTE:** Make sure that that project exists in service with `project_name`.
 Also